casterbyte/HIVE/README.md

 ## Impact & Scenartio
 This tool is worth using if you are on a trunk port.
 The following scenarios usually contribute to this:

 1) You connected to a port where VoIP and the computer itself were connected in the gap.
-Often enough it happens when the port is configured in the trunk for this purpose.
+Often enough it happens when the port is configured in the trunk for this purpose;
-2) A hypervisor has been accessed, which in turn is connected to the trunk port
+2) A hypervisor has been accessed, which in turn is connected to the trunk port;
-3) The attacker performed a DTP injection, thereby ending up on the trunk port (this attack vector is rare, due to the peculiarities of the DTP protocol)
+3) The attacker performed a DTP injection, thereby ending up on the trunk port (this attack vector is rare, due to the peculiarities of the DTP protocol);
-4) The attacker gained access to the switch he is connected to and switched himself to Trunk
+4) The attacker gained access to the switch he is connected to and switched himself to Trunk;

 ## Installation
 ```